Ever wondered what it would be like to use Malvern’s OMNISEC GPC system?

 By clicking the first sample injection, and then holding shift while clicking on the last sample injection, all of the injections will be highlighted and can be compared using the Overlay view.
 The overlay of the right angle light scattering chromatograms of all four injections is shown in the figure below.
 It is important to note that different run conditions were used for each of these samples (columns, mobile phase, temperature, etc.).

-A: The batch processing mode available in the previous versions of the OmniSEC software (v5 and below) is a feature that will soon be added to the OMNISEC v10 platform.
+The batch processing mode available in the previous versions of the OmniSEC software (v5 and below) is a feature that will soon be added to the OMNISEC v10+ platform.

-A: Yes!
-OMNISEC Reveal, the detector compartment, is available in different configurations depending on the needs and preferences of the user.
+Yes!
+OMNISEC REVEAL, the detector compartment, is available in different configurations depending on the needs and preferences of the user.
 For example, a detector setup including just the refractive index and viscometer detectors is available and can acquire sample data seamlessly, even without the light scattering detector.
+The data can be analyzed using the column calibration method Universal Calibration.

-A: You can monitor the temperature of the autosampler, column oven, and detector compartment, all of which have their own temperature controls, in real time using the Instrument Controls panel in the OMNISEC software.
+You can monitor the temperature of the autosampler, column oven, and detector compartment, all of which have their own temperature controls, in real time using the Instrument Controls panel in the OMNISEC software.
 These temperature readings can be viewed during sample analysis, however the optimal conditions for GPC require a constant temperature, so hopefully the temperature is not changing during a run.
+Update: the temperatures can be tracked over the course of a baseline monitor or analysis in OMNISEC v11.20.

-A: Yes!
-OMNISEC Reveal as an advanced detector unit is available on its own, separate from the OMNISEC Resolve front end.
+Yes!
+OMNISEC REVEAL as an advanced detector unit is available on its own, separate from the OMNISEC RESOLVE front end.
 As mentioned above, it is available in a variety of detector configurations to best suit the needs of each user.

 Please do not hesitate to contact me if you have any further questions that haven’t been answered above!